nkinar/MergePDF/README.md

 ## USAGE

-For Mac OS X, add the binary to your Applications folder.
-Alternately, the binary or the script can be added to your `PATH`.
+For Mac OS X or Windows, the binary or the script can be added to your `PATH`.

-For Windows, add the binary or the script to your `PATH`.

 Using a binary: